Common Questions and Issues

-It is not uncommon that you may have encountered visa issues in Australia.
-If you are in Australia, under most circumstances, you may be able to appeal the decision to AAT (Administrative Appeals Tribunal).
+It is not uncommon to encounter visa issues in Australia.
+If you are in Australia, under most circumstances, you may be able to appeal the decision to the AAT (Administrative Appeals Tribunal).

 What is the AAT?

 The Administrative Appeals Tribunal (AAT) is the merits review body for most administrative decisions by the Federal Government.
-In the Migration Division, the AAT operates as a non-adversarial tribunal to review decisions by the Department of Immigration.
-This means that you can be represented by a Migration Agent, but that there is no representing counsel on the Department of Immigration side.
-Decisions are made by a tribunal Member who will review the Department of Immigration’s decision and the facts of your situation.
+In the Migration Division, the AAT operates as a non-adversarial tribunal to review decisions by the Department of Home Affairs.
+This means that you can be represented by a Migration Agent, but that there is no representing counsel on the Department of Home Affairs’ side.
+Decisions are made by a tribunal Member who will review the Department of Home Affairs’ decision and the facts of your situation.

-If the decision is remitted this means that the AAT does not agree with the basis on which your application was refused or visa cancelled by the Department of Immigration.
-In the case of visa refusals, if the AAT remits the decision, your case will be forwarded back to the Department of Immigration for further assessment.
-The Department of Immigration will then look at any remaining requirements for grant of the visa (eg health and character).
+If the decision is remitted this means that the AAT does not agree with the basis on which your application was refused or visa cancelled by the Department of Home Affairs.
+In the case of visa refusals, if the AAT remits the decision, your case will be forwarded back to the Department of Home Affairs for further assessment.
+The Department of Home Affairs will then look at any remaining requirements for grant of the visa (eg health and character).

 If the AAT affirms the decision, you may be able to lodge a further appeal.
 The two most likely options would be to the Federal Court or an application for Ministerial Intervention.